jpmicrosoft/fabric_queries/ws_scanner_api/README.md

 # Workspace Scanner API

-Python script for scanning a specific Microsoft Fabric workspace to identify cloud connections using the Scanner Admin REST API.
+Python script for retrieving complete workspace metadata from Microsoft Fabric using the Scanner Admin REST API.

 ## Overview

-This tool uses Service Principal authentication to scan a single workspace and extract cloud connection information from:
+This tool uses Service Principal authentication to scan a single workspace and returns the **complete raw API response** with all workspace details including:
-- **Semantic Models/Datasets**: Database connections, data sources
+- **Workspace metadata**: Name, type, state, capacity info
+- **All items**: Semantic Models, Dataflows, Pipelines, Lakehouses, Notebooks, Reports, Dashboards
+- **All connections**: Datasources, gateway info, connection details
+- **Users and permissions**: Workspace access information
-- **Dataflows**: Data source connections
+- **Lineage data**: Data flow and dependencies

-- **Pipelines**: Linked service connections
-- **Lakehouses/Notebooks**: External connections
+The script returns the **unfiltered Scanner API JSON response** without any parsing or data transformation.

 ## Prerequisites